How to Turn Your Blog into a Lead Generating Machine

 How do you turn your blog into a lead generating machine?
 Here are a few ideas you can work with:

-Leave out a little extra for loyal followers that casual readers won’t normally get.
-Do this alongside the free content you’re already posting on the blog.
+Leave out a little extra content for loyal followers that casual readers won’t normally get.
+Do this alongside the free content you’re already posting on the blog to maximize the benefits of each.
+(We use the WordPress plugin AdRotate to place non-abrasive banner ads within our content.)

 A visitor’s first encounter with your brand might be via a blog post, and they might not even land on your homepage.
 Give them a seamless customer experience with your brand regardless whether they’re on your blog or the main website.